Emdad5353/Redux-thunk-with-axios/README.md

 A practice project of redux with redux thunk and axios api call

 Redux Thunk is a middleware library for Redux that allows you to write asynchronous logic that interacts with the Redux store.
+Here are some common use cases for Redux Thunk:

+1. Asynchronous actions: Redux Thunk allows you to write action creators that return functions instead of plain objects.
+This makes it easy to write asynchronous logic such as API calls or timers in your Redux actions.

+2. Conditional logic: With Redux Thunk, you can write action creators that perform different logic based on certain conditions.
+For example, you could write an action creator that dispatches a certain action if a condition is met, or a different action if the condition is not met.

+3. Dispatching multiple actions: Redux Thunk allows you to dispatch multiple actions from a single action creator.
+This can be useful if you need to dispatch several actions in response to a single event.

+4. Accessing the Redux store: With Redux Thunk, you can access the current state of the Redux store and dispatch actions based on that state.
+This can be useful if you need to perform complex logic based on the current state of your application.

 npm install redux